Shinoaki0145/Fighting/README.md

 Run all cells in the notebook sequentially, or run individual cells as needed.
 The notebook contains all the necessary code for crawling arXiv papers and extracting references.

+#### Generated Python scripts

+Running the notebook also writes three helper Python scripts into the current working directory (these are created by notebook cells using `%%writefile`):

+- `arxiv_crawler.py`: Downloads paper sources (all versions), extracts archives, and cleans extracted files (keeps `.tex` and `.bib`).
+- `reference_extractor.py`: Queries Semantic Scholar for references and converts/saves them into `references.json` for each paper.
+- `main.py`: Orchestrates parallel processing, monitoring, and reporting; it imports and uses the two modules above and can be run standalone (`python main.py`).

+Note: Rerunning the notebook will overwrite these files (because `%%writefile` replaces the target file).
+They are provided so you can run or modify the pipeline outside the notebook if desired.

 ## Scraping Rate and Rate Limiting

 ### arXiv Rate Limiting